alaudet/raspi-sump/README.md

 Raspi-Sump is currently supported on Raspberry Pi OS (Bullseye) and Raspian (Buster and Stretch).

-Raspian 9 (Stretch) support will be discontinued in June 2022.
-Please upgrade to Raspberry Pi OS 11 Bullseye if you are currently using Stretch.

 # Discord Group

 Discuss and get support from other users.
 Email (alaudet@linuxnorth.org) for an invite link.